code-dot-org/code-dot-org/apps/src/dance/ai/README.md

 The Dance AI modal accompanies a new AI block added to Dance Party for Hour of Code in 2023.
 The modal allows the user to select three emoji that will then be used to generate an effect, which is a combination of an existing Dance Party foreground and background effect.
 This combination effect can be used as-is, or the user can view the equivalent code and even convert the AI block into those foreground and background effect blocks.

+### Architecture

+The most deliberate architectural decision was to not divide the modal by "screens" or "modes", but to instead ensure that all elements were available at all times.
+This allowed us to do things like keep the A.I. bot head visible throughout the experience, and in early builds, we even slide it around the modal to carry out various tasks in different places.

+To ensure smoother display during the generating sequence, we fade each new visualization over the top of the previous one.

 ### Modes

 #### select inputs